MobilityData/gtfs-validator/RULES.md

 ### DecreasingOrEqualStopTimeDistanceNotice

-Stop times in a trip should have increasing distance.
+When sorted by `stop_times.stop_pt_sequence`, two consecutive stop times in a trip should have increasing distance.
+If the values are equal, this is considered as an error.

 ### NonAsciiOrNonPrintableCharNotice